August, 14, 2017

-Cambridge, Mass., August, 14, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that the U.S. Food and Drug Administration (FDA) has granted the company an orphan drug designation for H3B-8800, its lead clinical compound for the treatment of patients with Acute Myelogenous Leukemia (AML) and Chronic Myelomonocytic Leukemia (CMML).
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that the U.S. Food and Drug Administration (FDA) has granted the company an orphan drug designation for H3B-8800, its lead clinical compound for the treatment of patients with Acute Myelogenous Leukemia (AML) and Chronic Myelomonocytic Leukemia (CMML).
 H3B-8800, which is a potent, selective and orally bioavailable small molecule modulator of wild-type and mutant SF3b complexes, is currently in Phase 1 clinical trials.

 “Receiving the orphan drug designation for H3B-8800 is a critical milestone for H3’s ongoing cancer genomics driven drug discovery program,” said Markus Warmuth, M.D., President and CEO of H3 Biomedicine.
 “We are pleased with the progress our scientific and clinical teams are making, and look forward to continue investigating H3B-8800 as a potential treatment option for patients with these diseases.”

 The FDA’s Office of Orphan Drug Products grants orphan status to support development of medicines for rare diseases or conditions that affect fewer than 200,000 people in the U.S. The orphan drug designation provides H3 Biomedicine with certain benefits, including market exclusivity upon regulatory approval if received, exemption of FDA application fees and tax credits for qualified clinical trials.